 Inflammation is one of the root causes of heart disease, and since marshmallow root fights inflammation, it can improve heart health and may lower blood pressure.
 In some studies, one of the primary marshmallow root benefits was that this root had elevated levels of good cholesterol (7).

 Marshmallow root can help relieve a host of digestive issues, including heartburn, acid reflux, diarrhea, and even constipation.
 In fact, it coats the inner lining of the stomach and prevents burning sensations.

-It repairs the gut lining and keeps the digestive system functioning optimally (6).
+Research shows the herb repairs the gut lining and keeps the digestive system functioning optimally (8).

 7. Reduces Water Retention

 8. Treats Skin Troubles